-We need a long term financial plan that quantifies the implications of our qualitative aspirations.
+We need a long-term financial plan that quantifies the implications of our qualitative aspirations.
 If compensation, retiree benefits and/or infrastructure investments increase faster than revenues, then choices will need to be made, hard ones.
 But with careful analysis and thoughtful deliberations, we can make prudent decisions.
 We can take actions that will better position the City of Newton to sustain its success and fulfill its mission of being a great place to raise a family, to work and to play, and to retire.

-This long range financial plan through FY2030 allows us to meet both our current and long-term goals.
-It satisfies our pension funding schedule, aggressively increasing our annual appropriation by 9.6% until we have achieved full funding.
-The plan also establishes financially responsible debt service levels, allowing several critical capital projects including West Newton Square and Newtonville, as well as the future homes for the Newton Early Childhood Program, the Lincoln-Eliot school community, and the Newton Center for Active Living (NewCAL).
-It provides for a 3.4% increase in the FY2020 Newton Public Schools budget and a 3.25% increase in the FY2020 Municipal budget.
+This Long-Range Financial Plan through FY2030 allows us to meet both our current and long-term goals.
+It satisfies our pension funding schedule by aggressively increasing our annual appropriation by 9.6% until we achieve full funding in FY2030.
+The plan also establishes financially responsible debt service levels, funding several critical capital projects including complete streets projects in West Newton Square and Newtonville, as well as the future homes for the Newton Early Childhood Program, the Lincoln-Eliot school community, and some or all of the Newton Center for Active Living (NewCAL), depending on the site.